Wren6991/Ship-Sandbox/README.md

 -- At this moment, the fps rate on my laptop reached 16fps
 - Inlined critical functions
 - Added unit tests
+- Added cued music

 ..and here's a rought list of the major changes I want to do:
 - Texture mapping for ships
 - Leverage vectorized instructions for dynamics calculations
-- Add sounds and cued music
+- Add sounds
 - Add lights that would turn off (after flickering) when generator is wet or when electrical cables break
 - Add time-of-day (i.e. day light change during the game)